VWO (Wingify)

 At its core, VWO lets product and growth teams run A/B tests on websites and apps without requiring a code deploy for every variation — a huge advantage for teams where engineering bandwidth is the bottleneck.
 The visual editor lets you change text, images, and layouts through a point-and-click interface.
 For mobile apps, VWO's SDK enables server-side experiments that are more powerful for product teams than simple UI changes.

-Beyond A/B testing, VWO has evolved into a full conversion optimisation suite — heatmaps, session recordings, form analytics, and funnel reports are all included depending on your plan.
+Beyond A/B testing, VWO has evolved into a full conversion-optimisation suite — heatmaps, session recordings, form analytics, and funnel reports are all included depending on your plan.
 This makes VWO a competitor to both Optimizely (for experimentation) and Hotjar (for user behaviour analysis).
+Customers include Ubisoft, eBay, Hyundai, Toyota, Vodafone, and a long list of Indian heavyweights — Myntra, MakeMyTrip, Nykaa, BankBazaar, BigBasket and others.
+Approximately 90% of VWO's revenue comes from US and European customers; the India domestic revenue base, while strong, is the smaller portion.

 Key Features